wonderfan/magento/README.md

 1. Clone the repository;
 2. Make your code changes;
 3. Push your code changes;
-4. Merge them into your master repository
+4. Merge them into your master repository.

 ###The content
 -----------